lxsmnsyc/the-fighting-game/docs/cards.md

 ## Rarity

-- Starter: Cards that are offered to the player at the beginning of the game.
-Starter card also unlocks the cards of the same aspect.
-- Common: Unlocked after acquiring a starter card.
-Each Common card has 5 copies that can be bought.
+- Common: Each Common card has 5 copies that can be bought.
 - Uncommon: Unlocked after acquiring 10 Common cards.
 Each Uncommon card has 3 copies that can be bought.
 - Rare: Unlocked after acquiring 10 Uncommon cards.
 Each Rare card only has one copy.
 - Secret: Unlocked after acquiring all of the Rare cards in a given aspect.
-- Utility: Unlocked after acquiring a starter.
-Each Utility card only has one copy.

 ## Prints